AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 /datafeed/$CategoryId$-$SKU$.json
 ```

-It is easy to reconstruct this URL inside the `quickViewActivate` handler using `categoryId` and `sku` fields available in the `inData` object passed to the handler by way of the viewer's code as in the following:
+It is easy to reconstruct this URL inside the `quickViewActivate` handler by using `categoryId` and `sku` fields available in the `inData` object passed to the handler by way of the viewer's code as in the following:

 ```xml
 var sku=inData.sku;